Konafets/DrupalVM/README.rst

 USAGE:
 ------
-Include the drupal recipe to install drupal on your system; this will enable also the drupal cron:

-  include_recipe "drupal"

-Include the drush recipe to install drush:

-  include_recipe "drupal::drush"

-Alternative use the role to install a complete ubuntu linux on your system first.
+This repository is designed to use the role for installing a complete ubuntu linux on in a VM first.
 The role also include the recipes drupal, drupal cron and drush:

  run_list(role[drupal])

 If you are using Vagrant, add the role into the chef section of the Vagrantfile:

  chef.add_role "drupal"

-If you want to install a different version you just have to customize the version attribute and checksum (sha256 checksum on the source)

 ==================
 License and Author